 - Encourage children to treat the living and non-living environment with respect and sensitivity.

-- To enable children to appreciate that we do not always know the answers when carrying out scientific enquiry as the world around them is continually changing and developing.
+- To enable children to appreciate that we do not always know the answers when carrying out scientific enquiry as the world around us is continually changing and developing.

 - Equip children with the language and the Oracy skills to be able to discuss their learning.
-Through modelling and scaffolding (pre-teaching & vocabulary maps), children can confidently explain their scientific understanding in small groups and to offer their own suggestions.
+Through modelling and scaffolding (pre-teaching & vocabulary maps), children can confidently explain their scientific understanding and offer their own suggestions.

 As the children progress further up the school, a clear and comprehensive scheme of work, in line with the National Curriculum, is delivered using ‘Rising Stars Switched on Science’.
 This ensures progression across all key stages within the strands of Science.

 Throughout the scheme of work:

 - Existing knowledge is checked at the beginning of each topic, as part of the KWL strategy (What I know, What I would like to Know and What I have Learned).
 This ensures that the children’s starting points inform teaching, incorporating children’s interests and takes account of their voice.
 It also provides an assessment tool for teachers at the start and end of each topic.

-- Tasks are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion
+- Tasks are selected and designed to provide appropriate challenge/scaffold to all learners in line with the school’s commitment to inclusion.

-- Working scientifically skills are embedded into lessons to ensure that skills are systematically developed throughout the children’s school career
+- Working scientifically skills are embedded into lessons to ensure that skills are systematically developed throughout the children’s school career.
+(Thinking, Doing, Talking Science)

-- Children use a range of resources to develop their knowledge and understanding that is integral to their learning and develop their understanding of working scientifically.
+- Children use a range of scientific equipment and resources to develop their knowledge and understanding.
+That is integral for their learning to develop an understanding of working scientifically.

 - Teaching and learning will plan for practical investigative opportunities and scientific enquiries that could be child led with hands on activities or teacher demonstrations.

-- Events such as Science Spectacular Day, allow all pupils to come off-timetable, to provide broader provision and the acquisition and application of knowledge and skills
+- Events, such as Science Spectacular Day, allow all pupils to come off-timetable to provide broader provision for the acquisition and application of knowledge and skills.

 - Where applicable, links to Science are made to develop the children’s long-term memory.
-Children are able to reflect and build on previous learning and cross-curricular links are made wherever possible especially as we embrace a whole school approach to link Reading with all areas of the curriculum including Science
+Children are able to reflect and build on previous learning when cross-curricular links are made, especially as we embrace a whole school approach to link Reading with all areas of the curriculum, including Science.

-- Attainment is assessed each half term through related topic assessment tasks and quick quizzes.
-We use ‘Explorify’ for EYFS and ‘Rising stars’ end of unit assessment for KS1 & KS2
+- Attainment is assessed each half term through related topic assessment tasks and end of unit enquiry.
+We use ‘Explorify’ for EYFS and ‘Rising Stars’ end of unit assessment for KS1 & KS2 with added skills question.

 - Children will be able to explain the process they have taken and be able to reason scientifically.